bentomhall/nih-system/homebrewery/world/player-options.md

 #### Master of Myriad Forms
 Prerequisite: 9th level

-You can cast alter self at will without expending spell points.
+You can cast *alter self* at will without expending spell points.
+\page
 #### Minions of Chaos
 Prerequisite: 9th level

 You can cast *summon elemental* as an action once without using spell points.
 You can't do so again until you finish a long rest.

 #### Mire the Mind
-Prerequisite: 5th level You can cast slow once without using spell points.
+Prerequisite: 5th level

+You can cast slow once without using spell points.
 You can't do so again until you finish a long rest.

 #### Misty Visions
 You can cast *silent image* at will, without expending spell points or material components.